Ensono/stacks-azure-data/README.md

 * Infrastructure as code (IaC) for all infrastructure components (Terraform & ARM Templates);
 * Azure Data Factory (ADF) resources and a sample ingest pipeline that transfers data from a sample source into a landing (Bronze) data lake zone;
 * Sample data processing pipelines named Silver and Gold.
 These are responsible for data transformations from 'Bronze to Silver' layer and from 'Silver to Gold' layer, respectively;
 * Data Quality framework using Great Expectations;
 * Deployment pipelines to enable CI/CD and DataOps for all components;
 * Automated tests to ensure quality assurance and operational efficiency.
+* [Datastacks](datastacks/README.md) - a library and CLI built to accelerate the development of data engineering workloads in the data platform;
+* [Pysparkle](pysparkle/README.md) - a library built to streamline data processing activities running in Apache Spark;

 ### High-level architecture